 Cat Diabetes: Complete Guide

 Diabetes mellitus affects approximately 1 in 200 cats, with rates increasing due to obesity (Cornell Feline Health Center).
 Unlike dogs, many diabetic cats can achieve remission with proper treatment.
-This guide covers everything you need to know about managing feline diabetes and maximizing your cat's chances of remission.
+This resource covers everything you need to know about managing feline diabetes and maximizing your cat's chances of remission.

 Diabetic Emergencies - Seek Immediate Care